oracle/osb-kafka-transport/README.md

 * Allows the implementation of native Kafka properties using custom properties.
 * Allows the development of OSB projects using both OSB Console and JDeveloper.
 * Provides JVM properties that controls some behaviors and allows log debugging.
-* Intelligently detects which Apache Kafka version is available on the classpath.

 ## Gettting Started
 The very first thing you need to do to start playing with the transport is building it from the sources.
 The build process of this transport has been completely based on the best practices described in the [product documentation section](https://docs.oracle.com/middleware/1221/osb/develop/GUID-F3574BDE-F053-4015-ACC2-4CE2473B39EA.htm#OSBDV1292) about custom transports development.
 Therefore, if you are familiar with the build process for custom transports then you should be OK following the steps below.